Angel Albino & Edward Calacsan (BA Broadcast Media Arts and Studies) | ARTS 1 X3-4 – Critical Perspectives in the Arts

 Posted on October 7, 2024

 Art is all around us.
 Visual art, literature, and movements are a few instances wherein art flourishes and is brought to life.
 Art helps establish communities that fight for change and empowerment within the Philippines.
-We can see how influential art truly is, through its power to make waves in societal issues across the country.
+We can see how influential art truly is through its power to make waves in societal issues across the country.
 Oftentimes, the art that is produced narrates a story and reflects human experiences, vital for the community spirit or Bayanihan exhibited by Filipino citizens spearheading a cause or campaign against injustice and inequality present in the nation.

-One event that exemplifies this, happened on a cloudy rainy day.
+One event that exemplifies this happened on a cloudy, rainy day.
 However, the rain did not break the spirit and stop hundreds of people from gathering to attend the fair that showcased artists and their creativity in art and literature, as well as their passion for fighting for change and empowerment within the community against injustice.
 We had the golden opportunity to experience this buzzing yet fulfilling atmosphere.

 On August 3, 2024, the ARTS 1 class section X3-4 under Ms. Elaine Claire Villacorta embarked on a journey to Sikat Place, located in Tomas Morato, Quezon City, to find the hidden gem tucked within the beige gate, the BLTX expo!
-BLTX or “Better Living Through Xeroxography” is a small independent press expo that allows budding young artists to promote their works in various forms of art and literature to the public, as well as encouraging youth empowerment within society by addressing a multitude of pressing social issues in the country, using the work that they produce as a medium to express awareness.
+BLTX or “Better Living Through Xeroxography”, is a small independent press expo that allows budding young artists to promote their works in various forms of art and literature to the public, as well as encouraging youth empowerment within society by addressing a multitude of pressing social issues in the country, using the work that they produce as a medium to express awareness.

 Upon entering the gate, we were astounded by the colorful atmosphere, as we were greeted by the highly energetic artists.
 They were super welcoming and always attended to us with a smile when we showed interest in the work that was displayed at their booths.
 We were astonished by just the amount of creativity and uniqueness that distinguished the works from each other.
 Paintings, zines, drawings, photographs, and literature catch your eye wherever you go, frequently containing themes and messages that are relevant to contemporary Filipino society.

 If you are the collecting type, memorabilia, ornaments, and trinkets are also available at the event!
 These come in various shapes and forms, such as stickers, badges, keychains, and jewelry, so wearable art is certainly an option.
-Pop culture is often referenced within works such as Charli XCX’s recently released album Brat (2024) being referenced in a zine called “Brat-sahan” as well as stickers inspired by other well-known artists such as Chappell Roan and BINI.
+Pop culture is often referenced within works such as Charli XCX’s recently released album Brat (2024), which is being referenced in a zine called “Brat-sahan” ,as well as stickers inspired by other well-known artists such as Chappell Roan and BINI.
 Fanatics of these artists may have an inclined interest in such items, providing a fun and exciting experience for them.
 We were thrilled to see popular culture representation within the event, as we are avid fans of this genre.

 The event itself is free to attend, so no tickets are required!
 We had the opportunity to browse through the array of booths and stalls available at the convention, but viewers may opt to buy any items that they fancy, as this act of purchase supports the artists and helps fund future projects.
-One thing is for sure, you will enter BLTX thinking you won’t spend but a few hours later, you’ll end up purchasing something!
+One thing is for sure: you will enter BLTX thinking you won’t spend but a few hours later, you’ll end up purchasing something!
 That’s how enticing the work is at the expo.
-We ended up buying a few products ourselves, because of how visually appealing and inspiring the items were.
+We ended up buying a few products ourselves because of how visually appealing and inspiring the items were.

 Discrimination?
 Not at BLTX, as the environment is accessible and promotes inclusivity in all corners of the place!
 Diversity blooms as the event allows everyone of all backgrounds, cultures, and groups to participate in the lively mood of the place.
 BLTX opens its doors to individuals who are a part of communities that include LGBTIQA+, people with disabilities, and people of color.
 Even pets are allowed, as we saw many fur parents with their furry friends roaming around the place.
 These cute encounters brighten up the already exuberant atmosphere even more!

 Whilst looking around the convention, we had the opportunity to talk with artists about their creations and the driving passion that they possess to create such outstanding work.
 We chatted about their process when it comes to bringing their work to life, from the conceptualization to the execution, which we found fascinating.
 Furthermore, we asked for advice in terms of pursuing a career in the field of arts or literature.
-Their advice was surely motivational and insightful and their stories were without a doubt, inspirational to listen to.
+Their advice was surely motivational and insightful, and their stories were, without a doubt, inspirational to listen to.
 This level of interaction between artists and viewers allowed for a sense of relatability and intimacy between both parties, ensuring that the impact of their words and works is embedded within the audience.

 We were given the chance to interview Justine Tiongco, a fresh graduate of Ateneo de Manila University and one of the writers present at the expo, who published her undergraduate thesis entitled these lives were made for us to writhe in (2024), which she was selling to prospective buyers at her booth.
 After the interview, which can be viewed in the vlog we produced, she allowed us to connect with her on social media, specifically her Instagram page, where she promotes her work, which consists of literature and mini doodles of herself in photographed locations.